-The forecasts of surface currents, surface temperature, and sea ice in the Gulf of St. Lawrence result from a three-dimensional numerical model (Saucier et al. 2000, 2003) coupled to the Canadian Meteorological Service's atmospheric forecast model (Environment Canada; Pellerin et al. 2004; Smith et al. 2013).
+The forecasts of surface currents, surface temperature, and sea ice in the Gulf of St. Lawrence result from a three-dimensional numerical model (Saucier et al. 2000, 2003) coupled to the Canadian Meteorological Service's atmospheric forecast model (Environment and Climate Change Canada; Pellerin et al. 2004; Smith et al. 2013).
 The ocean model integrates the influence of tides, freshwater runoff, atmospheric forcing, and sea ice.
 The two models—oceanic and atmospheric—provide daily forecasts for the upcoming 48 hours.
 The ocean model results have been validated within the scientific and operational programs of Fisheries and Oceans Canada.
 The validation included a number of comparisons with various ocean measurements: currents, water levels, water temperature and salinity, and sea-ice drift as well as its concentration and thickness.

 The model's forcing data include:

 St. Lawrence Estuary, from Trois-Rivières to Cap de Bon-Désir